ialfina/ner-dataset-modified-dee/README.md

 <b>How to create NER model using the dataset?</b><br>

-You can use many methods to create NER model.
-One of them is by using the Stanford NER library.<br>
+We suggest you to use the Stanford NER library.<br>
 The steps to create NER model using Stanford NER library are as follows:
 1. Download <a href="https://nlp.stanford.edu/software/CRF-NER.shtml">Stanford NER</a>
 2. Download the dataset and its properties file (file with .prop extension)